MelodySiska/Used-Car-Prices-Practical-Application-2/README.md

+Link to code: SiskaUsedCarPracticalApplication2.ipynb

 # Used Car Prices Practical Application 2
  Analysis to understand which factors impact used car prices

  ## Overview:
 In this project, I delved into a dataset sourced from Kaggle.
 Originally, the dataset comprised data on 3 million used cars.
 For the purposes of this analysis and to enhance processing  speed, I  worked with a subset containing information on 426,000 cars.
 The objective is to identify the factors that influence a car's price.
 Based on my analysis, I was asked tol provide the client, a used car dealership, with clear recommendations on what features consumers prioritize when purchasing a used car.

 ## Business Understanding: